malhar-patil/Linux-Commands-Cheatsheet/commands.md

 - `rm <fileName>`: to remove/ delete a file.
 - `rm -d <folderName>`: to delete an empty folders.
 - `rm -r <folderName>`: to delete non-empty folders.
-> Tip: "-i" option can be used to confirm the deleteion of files and folders.
+   - Tip: "-i" (iterative) option can be used to confirm the deleteion of files and folders.
 It also works with nested directories.
 - `mv <source> <destination>`: to move a file/files and directories from one location to another.
 - `mv <currentName> <newName>`: to rename the files and folders.
 - `cp <source> <destination>`: to create copies of files and folders/directories.